BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation

 Self-supervised learning (SSL) methods were introduced to perform model training in the absence of annotations.
 SSL methods enable leveraging large amounts of unlabeled data to learn informative representations through representation learning.
 A decoder can then be added on top of the SSL encoder and trained in a supervised manner for ASR. wav2vec 2.0 \cite{baevski2020wav2vec} proposes using contrastive learning to predict representations of masked parts.
 This method, while proven effective across diverse domains \cite{babu2022xls,huang2023wav2vec}, is computationally expensive.
 Instead of using contrastive learning, HuBERT \cite{hsu2021hubert} employs k-means clustering to learn a quantizer that maps speech signals into discrete labels.
 It then performs BERT-style \cite{devlin2019bert} prediction pre-training, by masking regions of the input.
 The prediction loss is applied over the masked regions.
 Both wav2vec 2.0 and HuBERT have been utilized to improve speech recognition for low-resource domains \cite{zhao2022improving}.
+The use of semi-supervised with self-supervised training has been explored for unseen domain adaptation \cite{hwang22c_interspeech,hwang2022large}.
 More recently, BERT-based Speech pre-Training with Random-projection Quantizer (BEST-RQ) \cite{chiu2022self} was introduced as a lighter SSL alternative for training speech encoders.
 The approach learns a model to predict the masked speech signals, in the form of discrete labels generated with a random-projection quantizer.
 The quantizer projects speech inputs with a randomly initialized matrix, and does a nearest-neighbor lookup in a randomly initialized codebook.
 As the quantizer is kept frozen and independent from the ASR model, this strategy remains adaptable and suitable for integration with any speech recognition framework.